VDHSoft-com/laravel-test-package/README.md

     ])->toArray(),

 in the composer.json du package :
-Ajoutez l'alias pour la facade (si nécessaire) :
+Add the alias for the facade (NOT NECESSARY !!) :

 "extra": {